jess-breda/automated_training/@DMS2/ReadMe.md

 `DMS2.m` - Primary protocol script that organizes GUI initialization, trial preparation, and end of training logic (e.g. SQL uploads).
 Specific tasks are organized by subscripts described below.

 `SMA_*.m` - Finite state machines that determines flow during a trial given the shaping variables.
 Which SMA is used depends on variable set by user/curricula.
 Spoke and Habituation are used early in shaping, Cpoke is the primary uage.
-See cpoke [diagram](https://docs.google.com/drawings/d/1TdGXWv2zME2ZIzvdt-MyJcfGsiPKddUEM4NUAQwQRmo/edit).
+See cpoke [diagram](https://docs.google.com/drawings/d/1TdGXWv2zME2ZIzvdt-MyJcfGsiPKddUEM4NUAQwQRmo/edit) or spoke [diagram](https://docs.google.com/drawings/d/1SoBx0KA85c8heaQppBEhXACblAK_Ehk5E0UzrogbloM/edit).

 `HistorySection.m` - tracks what happened on previous trial(s).
 For example, what was the stimulus?
 What did the animal answer?
 Etc.